Mother Angelica: EWTN

-In 1962, Angelica began a series of community meetings on matters relevant to Catholicism and also began recording her talks for sale.
-Bishop Joseph Vath noticed her talent for communicating with the lay public and encouraged her to continue; she began taping a radio show for broadcast on Sunday mornings and published her first book in 1972.
+In 1962, Mother Angelica began a series of community meetings on matters relevant to Catholicism and also began recording her talks for sale.
+When Bishop Joseph Vath of Birmingham noticed her talent for communicating with the lay public, he encouraged her to continue.
+She began taping a radio show for Sunday-morning broadcast and published her first book in 1972.
 In the late 1970s, she began videotaping her talks for television, which were broadcast on the satellite Christian Broadcasting Network.
-In 1981, after visiting a Chicago television studio and being impressed by its capability, she formed the nonprofit civil corporation to be called the Eternal Word Television Network (EWTN).
-Initially, she recorded her shows in a converted garage on the monastery's property.
+In 1981, after visiting a Chicago television studio and being impressed by its capability, she formed a nonprofit civil corporation to be called the Eternal Word Television Network (EWTN), at first recording her shows in a converted garage on the monastery's property.

-On February 16, 1981, the Sacred Congregation for Religious informed Vath that Mother Angelica was a cloistered nun and thus may not travel, other than to her studio.
-She had been giving talks outside for years with the bishop's blessing.
-The apostolic nuncio suggested exclaustration (i.e., the suspension of a religious from their community and vows for three years), which shocked Mother Angelica.
-Cardinal Silvio Oddi, head of the Sacred Congregation for the Clergy rescued the situation; he visited Mother Angelica and secured exemptions under Church law which enabled to leave the monastery on business.
+On February 16, 1981, the Sacred Congregation for Religious informed Bishop Vath that because Mother Angelica was a cloistered nun, she could not travel except to her studio although she had been giving talks outside for years with the bishop's blessing.
+The apostolic nuncio suggested exclaustration—the suspension of a religious from his or her community and vows for three years—an idea that shocked Mother Angelica.
+Cardinal Silvio Oddi, head of the Sacred Congregation for the Clergy, rescued the situation after visiting Mother Angelica and securing exemptions under Church law that enabled her to leave the monastery on business.

-EWTN became a voice for American conservatism and traditionalist Catholicism, with its position on religious and social issues often mirroring that of Pope John Paul II.
+EWTN's positions on social and religious issues frequently mirrored the ones of Pope John Paul II.
 Mother Angelica's emphasis on tradition led to feuds with some members of the Church hierarchy, the most famous being over a pastoral letter by Cardinal Roger Mahony of the Archdiocese of Los Angeles concerning teachings about the Eucharist and the liturgy.

-The largest Roman Catholic television network in the world, EWTN estimates the network's channels reach 264 million households globally.
+As the largest Catholic television network in the world, EWTN estimated the network's channels reached 264 million households globally in 2016.
+In 2026, EWTN reaches an estimated 425 million viewers in over 160 countries.
+It draws additional viewers on its website, with almost 174,000 average monthly unique viewers in 2024, and another 3.4 million subscribers and followers on social media.

 WEWN

-On December 28, 1992, Mother Angelica launched a radio network, WEWN, which is carried by 215 stations, as well as on shortwave.
+On December 28, 1992, Mother Angelica launched a radio network, WEWN, which is carried by 215 stations and on shortwave.